IBM/customized-voice-text-bot-for-whatsapp-telegram/README.rst

 More information
 ================

-For more information about the project and instructions about local run and deployment, please refer to the `project website. <https://ibm.github.io/customized-voice-text-bot-for-whatsapp-telegram/>`_.
+For more information about the project and instructions about local run and deployment, please refer to the `project website <https://ibm.github.io/customized-voice-text-bot-for-whatsapp-telegram/>`_.

 How to cite Voice and 'Text Chatbot designed for WhatsApp and Telegram' in your publications
 ============================================================================================